Riverscapes/LTPBR_Planner/docs/index.md

 title: My Homepage
 weight: 1
 ---
 <h1>LTPBR PLANNER</h1>
-the LTPBR-Planner supports the documentation and presentation of Low - Tech Process - Based Restoration planning and design information.
-This project is primarily intended for use by Anabranch Solutions restoration ecologistis and geomorphologist.
+the LTPBR-Planner supports the documentation and presentation of [Low - Tech Process - Based Restoration](http://lowtechpbr.restoration.usu.edu) planning and design information.
+This project is primarily intended for use by [Anabranch Solutions](https://www.anabranchsolutions.com) restoration ecologistis and geomorphologist.
 The planner template and documentation provides a consistent set of standards for documenting the core spatial data compoents of an LTPBR planning and design.

 <div align="center">
   <a class="button large"
-    href="https://github.com/Riverscapes/LTPBR_Planner/releases/download/0.1.01/LTPBR-DESIGN-TEMPLATE.zip"><i class="fa fa-book"
+    href="https://github.com/Riverscapes/LTPBR_Planner/releases/latest"><i class="fa fa-map-o"
-      aria-hidden="true"></i> Get Template Resources</a>
+      aria-hidden="true"></i> Git the Template v0.9</a>
 </div>

+<h2>GET STARTED</h2>
+The following video tutorials are rough, but when followed linearly they should allow you to get up and running with the LTPBR GIS template.

-<h2>OVERVIEW AND BACKGROUND</h2>
+<h2>1.
+OVERVIEW AND BACKGROUND</h2>
 Scope and intent of the LTPBR planning and design template resources in its current release.
   - Intended primairly for Anabranch Solutions design eologists and geomorphologists.
   - Provides a template set of GIS data standards for documenting LTPBR restoration plans within QGIS.